tendermint/spec/rust-spec/lightclient/detection/detection_002_reviewed.md

 verified by the verifier.

 Then `AttackDetector` downloads headers from the secondaries.
-In case a conflicting header is downloaded from a secondary, `CreateEvidenceForPeer` which computes evidence in the case that indeed an attack is confirmed.
+In case a conflicting header is downloaded from a secondary, it calls `CreateEvidenceForPeer` which computes evidence in the case that indeed an attack is confirmed.
 It could be that the secondary reports a bogus block, which means that there need not be an attack, and the